 Basically, warehousing is nothing but the process of storing goods in a warehouse.
 However, that doesn’t just end here.

 Warehousing also means tracking and maintaining your inventory, and ensuring that your goods are kept safe.
-Warehousing gives you an idea of the stock of products that you have, its quantity, how long you have had the stock, when it arrived, and a lot more.
-A company can either lease a warehouse or entirely outsource their logistics to a third party in order to use its warehousing facilities.
+Warehousing gives you an idea of the stock of products that you have, its quantity, how long you have had the stock when it arrived, and a lot more.
+A company can either lease a warehouse or entirely outsource its logistics to a third party in order to use its warehousing facilities.